spacefall/pacman-repo/README.md

-# pacman-unified-electron
+# pacman-repo
-Repo that build some packages using the latest electron package
+A repo where I put aur packages to build automatically
+These packages are built with lto (where possible), O2, -march=x86_64-v2 and -mtune=skylake